 The top part is surrounded by battlements.

 Or chimney temple, has a series of semicircular pillars 1.5 meters high, because of this peculiar shape, the building is named.

-It has a three bodied structure, its most notable feature is its exterior decor based on skulls representations.
+It has a three-bodied structure, its most notable feature is its exterior decor based on skull representations.

 Templo de la Cruz